Courses and Dates

-Experience in C/C++ programming and CUDA is helpful, but not required.
+Experience in C++ or Python programming is helpful, but not required.

 Thomas Pöschl, Room PH1 3257, Thomas.firstname.lastname@example.org